Blackstocks/ScoreMasters/README.md

 It's a tailor-made judging dashboard exclusively crafted for Empresario, IIT Kharagpur's annual business model competition.
 Ensuring user-friendly navigation, scalability, and real-time updates, it incorporates mobile responsiveness, customizable scoring, multimedia integration, and detailed startup profiles.
 Prioritizing security, a feedback mechanism, and post-event analytics have been seamlessly integrated for a refined and efficient judging process.

-View the deployment of the project here: https://community.ecell-iitkgp.org

 ## Project Description:

 - Developed using Django, HTML, CSS, and MySQL, the portal is a robust platform for Empresario, allowing seamless integration and efficient data management.